uxdxdev/nilmtk-device/README.md

 `python main.py`

+## Options

+`-u` update training model used for disaggregation.

+`python main.py -u`

 # Information

-`nilmtk-device` runs on a monitoring device installed in the home connected to the mains power supply.
+`nilmtk-device` simulates a monitoring device installed in the home connected to the mains power supply.